paperlib/dotfiles/README.md

 So here we go ...

 ### .vimrc keyboard shortcuts :heart_on_fire:
-Starting with _I don't want to have to memorize yet another way to do a very plain, very normal.. copy/paste_!<br>
+Starting with _I don't want to have to memorize yet another set of copy/paste shortcuts_!<br>
 Wow! (great achievement..
 I know..., no no..., I mean _really_ [I know...](https://github.com/paperlib/dotfiles/blob/d0989f85ab1a01018b7398a43686eb6c8e8ac8a1/.vimrc#L48))

 * Use <kbd>Ctrl</kbd> + <kbd>a</kbd> to select all